jthlim/javelin-steno/script.md

     - s = saturation, 0-256 represents 0.0 - 1.0
     - v = value, 0-255 represents 0.0 - 1.0

+- `func enableScriptRgb()`
+- `func disableScriptRgb()`

+  - Controls whether setRgb/setHsv commands are performed.
+This is to allow external control of RGB.
+  - When disabled, only external scripts or console commands will take effect.

 By convention, boards with per-key rgb lights have each key rgb id match the button index, then underglow lights after.